storesafe/cordova-sqlite-storage/README.md

  - Versioning functionality is missing ([#35](https://github.com/chbrody/Cordova-SQLitePlugin/issues/35))
  - API will block app execution upon large batching (workaround: add application logic to break large batches into smaller batch transactions)
+ - `rowsAffected` field in the response to UPDATE and DELETE is not working for the Android version ([#22](https://github.com/chbrody/Cordova-SQLitePlugin/issues/22))

 Usage
 =====